Find Affordable College Courses

 Our analysis found Indiana University - Northwest to be the best value school for allied health professions students who want to pursue a bachelor’s degree in Indiana.
 IU Northwest is a small public school located in the small city of Gary.

-In-state tuition fees for undergraduate students at IU Northwest are $7,827 per year.
+The average tuition and fees for an in-state undergraduate at IU Northwest are $7,827 a year.
 Allied Health majors at IU Northwest take out an average of $27,213 in student loans while working on their Bachelor's Degree.

-A rank of #2 on this year’s list means Indiana University - Purdue University - Indianapolis is a great value for allied health professions students working on their bachelor’s degree.
-IUPUI is a very large public school located in the large city of Indianapolis.
+Out of the 12 schools in Indiana that were part of this year’s ranking, Indiana University - Purdue University - Indianapolis landed the # 2 spot on the list.
+IUPUI is a fairly large public school located in the large city of Indianapolis.

 In-state tuition fees for undergraduate students at IUPUI are $10,044 per year.
 The average amount in student loans that allied health majors at IUPUI take out while working on their Bachelor's Degree is $26,802.